lluo0/MIIVefa/README.md

-# EFAmiiv_R
+# MIIVefa

-A quick tutotial for using the EFAmiiv package in R.
+A quick tutotial for using the MIIVefa package in R.

-EFAmiiv uses MIIVs to perform exploratory factor analysis.

-NOTE: code not package form ready yet, need to manually read in each function first.
+MIIVefa uses Model Implied Instrumental Variables (MIIVs) to perform Exploratory Factor Analysis (EFA).

 # The Basics